SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-11-Autoscaling-of-Comments-and-Ratings/README.md

 ![screnshot alt text](images/Exercise6_7_bindinstance.jpg).

 12. In the _Application_ dropdown select the ratings_backend app.
-13. Now copy the contents of `policy.json` from below and paste it in the `Enter Parameters` text box shown on SAP Cloud Platform cockpit.
+13. Now copy the contents of `policy.json` from below, edit in Notepad++ editor and then paste it into the `Enter Parameters` text box shown on SAP Cloud Platform cockpit.
 Scroll down and edit `start_time` to your current time + 4 minutes. and `end_time` to your start time + 4 minutes.

 ```
 {